 The Wilkes-Barre Area School District is committed to ensuring that all students and staff members are provided a safe environment in which to teach and learn.
 To ensure this commitment, it is the policy of the Wilkes-Barre Area School District that public school officials can conduct a search of school student's belongings when he/she is on school grounds, attending any school sponsored events or in conveyance providing transportation to and from school or school sponsored events.
 All belongings may be searched without warning at any time pursuant to a school-wide regulatory search without reasonable suspicion, in order to seize any illegal material or materials, which pose a threat to the health, safety or welfare of the students, staff, and faculty in the school.
 The belongings are but not limited to sport bags, lunch bags, purses, musical instrument cases, (book bags and backpacks in elementary schools), trappers, or any item capable of concealing illegal, unauthorized, contraband or other prohibited articles.
-Any illegal, unauthorized, contraband or other prohibited articles.
-Any illegal, unauthorized, contraband or other prohibited articles.
+Any illegal, unauthorized, contraband or other prohibited articles found in students' belongings shall be seized and used for evidence in disciplinary, juvenile or criminal proceedings.
 Seized items will be turned over to the school resource/police officer to begin a chain of evidence.
 Appropriate law enforcement officials shall be notified if applicable.